Is becoming a beekeeper always the best way to help

 It’s wonderful that so many people want to help the bees.
 However, it must be noted that there are a number of issues affecting bee populations (as well as other pollinators) and that the impact of each issue may vary according to the type of species.
 Therefore, deciding to become a beekeeper will not solve all the problems, and it is not always the best way to help bees generally - in fact, it may be completely inappropriate.

-I do not write this in order to make an enemy of honey bees and beekeepers - in fact, a page outlining the importance of honey bees can be found here.
+I do not write this in order to make an enemy of honey bees and beekeepers - in fact, a page outlining the importance of honey bees i.e. why honey bees matter.
 However, it's my view that sensitive eco-systems and the species they support (including wild bees and other pollinators), need to receive consideration before installing bee hives in the vicinity, and preferably, it would be better for beekeeping activity to remain away from such areas.

 Some countries assign special status or protections to certain areas of landscape.
 In the UK, for example, there are national parks and forests, ‘Areas of Outstanding Natural Beauty’, protected nature reserves, and also Sites of Special Scientific Interest (SSSIs).